Integrated Foundation Year for Art and Design Courses

 The Bath Spa University Foundation Diploma in Art and Design can only be taken in conjunction with a full degree.
 You'll choose your undergraduate course when you apply (see the list below).
-When you're ready to apply, go to 'How do I apply?' to apply directly for the full four-year course.
+When you're ready to apply, go to 'How do I apply?' on that page to apply directly for the full four-year course.

 What you'll learn

 Develop your ideas, skills and confidence during this Foundation year, in readiness for your chosen degree course.